-Radio advertising is a form of marketing strategy that uses the radio – both traditional stations, as well as satellite and internet radio – to promote a product or service.
-In many cases it is a less expensive form of advertising, especially when compared to television advertising.
+Radio advertising is a form of marketing strategy that uses the radio – both traditional stations and satellite and internet radio – to promote a product or service.
+It is a less expensive form of advertising in many cases, especially compared to television advertising.

 Let’s dive into some radio advertising basics that will help small businesses be smarter with how they buy radio ads.